aslotte/MLOps.NET/README.md

 Deploying a model for an experiment to a given deployment target, e.g. Test, will automatically overwrite the existing model, thus the consuming application will not need to update it's URI/path to the model it's consuming. `ML.NET` will automatically poll for changes to the file making it seamless and allowing the consuming application and the ML.NET model to have different release cycles.

-#### Deploy a model to Kubernetes
+##### Deploy a model to Kubernetes
-To deploy a model to Kubernetes you'll need to configure a Container Registry and a Kubernetes cluster via the `MLOpsBuilder`
+To deploy a model to Kubernetes you'll need to configure a Container Registry and a Kubernetes cluster via the `MLOpsBuilder`.
+`MLOps.NET` is agnostic of cloud provider so you can have your container registry either live locally or in the cloud (private/public).
+You are free to host your Kubernetes cluster either in Azure, AWS or elsewhere, the tool simply finds it using the provided kubeconfig.
+Note that the `UseKubernetes` method either takes the absolute path to the  kubeconfig or the content of the kubeconfig itself, which can be useful if we are configuring it via a CI pipeline.

 ```csharp
   IMLOpsContext = new MLOpsBuilder()